Lily is available for adoption

 Sponsored by Susan M, in celebration of the happy dogs in my life; Lennon, Ellie, Luna, Mika and Millie.

 Meet Lily!
-Her prior life was that of a breeding dog, so she is limited in her life experience.
-She is however truly fond of people, cuddles and belly rubs!
-She is affectionate, curious and learns very quickly.
+Affectionate, curious and learns very quickly.
+Lily’s prior life was that of a breeding dog, so she is limited in her life experience but truly fond of people, belly rubs and time outdoors!

-Lily has made incredible progress in a very short time as she was unfamiliar with living in a home; how doors work, that windows were solid and coffee tables were not for standing on.
-She is well mannered, knows which toys are hers to toss and play with and is happy to relax on her blanket on the floor or on the couch.
-Given Lily is a smart girl she loves to play games and figure out puzzles.
-She’ll work to figure out how the kibble gets out of a paper tube while chasing it around and turning it upside down until all the treats are out.
-She’s a happy, playful little sweetheart.
+Lily has made incredible progress in a very short time as she was unfamiliar with living in a home.
+Has become well mannered, knows which toys are hers to toss and play with and is happy to relax on her blanket on the floor or on the couch.
+Lily loves to play games, figure out puzzles and be challenged with training exercises.
+She’s a happy, playful little sweetheart looking for the right family.

 Lily is house trained when there is a consistent routine of breaks.
 She hasn’t yet figured out how to tell humans it’s time to go out, but she does give off signals to pick up as you get to know her.